woohoolabs/yin/README.md

 The `JsonApi` class is the orchestrator of the whole framework.
 It is highly recommended to utilize this class if you want to use the entire functionality of Woohoo Labs.
 Yin.
-You can find various examples about the usage of it in the [examples section](#examples) or [directory](https://github.com/woohoolabs/yin/blob/master/examples/Utils/Collection.php).
+You can find various examples about the usage of it in the [examples section](#examples) or [example directory](https://github.com/woohoolabs/yin/blob/master/examples).

 ### `Request` class

 The `Request` class implements the `WoohooLabs\Yin\JsonApi\Request\RequestInterface` which extends the PSR-7 `ServerRequestInterface` with some useful methods.
+For further information about the available methods, please refer to the documentation of the [`RequestInterface`](https://github.com/woohoolabs/yin/blob/master/src/JsonApi/Request/RequestInterface.php).

 ## Advanced Usage